richardpauljones/SwiftKueryODBCSQL/README.md

 # Swift-Kuery-ODBCSQL
 This is very much a work in progress.
 I am gradually adding support for all of the required classes to implement the full set of Kuery functionallity.

+# Usage

+Add dependencies

+Add the SwiftQueryODBC package to the dependencies within your application’s Package.swift file.
+Substitute "x.x.x" with the latest CunixODBC release.

+.package(url: "https://github.com/richardpauljones/SwiftQueryODBCSQL.git", from: "x.x.x")
+Add CunixODBC to your target's dependencies:

+.target(name: "example", dependencies: ["SwiftQueryODBCSQL"]), Import package

+import SwiftQueryODBCSQL
+Build and test linking

+You must have unixODBC installed on your machine:

+MacOS:
+brew install unixodbc
+Linux:
+apt-get install unixodbc-dev

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](https://github.com/IBM-Swift/SwiftKueryPostgreSQL/blob/master/LICENSE.txt)